Île de Puteaux: History

 The Ile du Pont and the Ile de Puteaux were two separate islands, joined by the filling of a branch of the Seine in 1935.
 The island of Puteaux belongs to Puteaux, the island of Pont to Neuilly-sur-Seine.

 In 1873, Viscount Léon de Janzé founded the Société sportive de l'île de Puteaux, allowing the creation of one of the very first tennis "clubs" in France.
 In the Belle Époque.

 The island hosted events for the 1900 Paris Olympics, including tennis competitions.
 It was once considered to build a stadium there, in order to host the 1938 football World Cup.

-In the nineteenth century, on the Île de Puteaux, there was a model farm belonging to James de Rothschild.
+In the nineteenth century, on the Île de Puteaux, there was a model farm belonging to Salomon James de Rothschild.
 A part of the island was therefore called "Rothschild Island" for a time.

 The island was home to a Coty perfume establishment, whose main factory was located not far from there, in Suresnes.

 In 2005, the island saw the construction of a 2.60 m high fence at the boundary of the municipalities of Puteaux and Neuilly.
 It was carried out by the municipality of Puteaux, following a disagreement between the two municipalities.

 A statue of Jean-Rodolphe Perronet, architect of the second bridge of Neuilly, stood at the northern end of the island.
 A first statue, the work of Adrien Gaudez, was inaugurated in July 1897 on the Inkermann roundabout.
 Removed by the Germans in 1942, it had been melted down.
 In 1981, the municipality of Neuilly acquired another stone statue of Perronet from an antique dealer and installed it on the island.
 In 2023, after restoration, it was moved to the square in front of the town hall, in place of the statue of Antoine Parmentier.